smashkoala/CarND-PID-Control-Project/README.md

 value, which is 0.000001.
 It seems that this compensate some steering biases.

 5. The vehicle must successfully drive a lap around the track.
-Yes, the vehicle drive successfully drive a lap with the speed of 40 miles/hour.
+Yes, the vehicle successfully drives a lap with the speed of 40 miles/hour.

 ---